Cosmic-ray electrons and the magnetic field of the North Polar Spur

 The physical structure of Loop I/NPS is generally regarded as the post-shock medium.
-Before modeling the radio and gamma-ray NPS, we should know the thickness of the radiative shell along the sightline -- $D_s(l,b)$, where $l/b$ is the Galactic longitude/latitude.
-We adopt 3D Cartesian coordinates, in which $Z-$axis is the Galactic polar axis, and our solar system is located at $(X,Y,Z)=(0, -8.2 ~{\rm kpc},0)$ \citep{bland2016}.
+Before modeling the radio and gamma-ray NPS, we need to know the thickness of the radiative shell along the sightline -- $D_s(l,b)$, where $l/b$ is the Galactic longitude/latitude.
+We adopted 3D Cartesian coordinates, in which the $Z-$axis is the Galactic polar axis, and the Solar System is located at $(X,Y,Z)=(0, -8.2 ~{\rm kpc},0)$ \citep{bland2016}.
 We constructed a 3D hollow and thick-shelled bubble in the Galactic halo with its center at $(X_{\rm cnt}, 0, Z_{\rm cnt})$.
-The inner and outer radii of the shell is $R_{\rm in}$ and $R_{\rm out}$, respectively, in which we forced $R_{\rm in}=Z_{\rm cnt}$ to reduce degrees of freedom.
-By testing a series of parameter groups, the four parameters can be estimated by comparing the shell's projection in the Galactic coordinates and the observed NPS.
+The inner and outer radii of the shell are $R_{\rm in}$ and $R_{\rm out}$, respectively, in which we forced $R_{\rm in}=Z_{\rm cnt}$ to reduce the degrees of freedom.
+By testing a series of parameter groups, the four parameters can be estimated by comparing the shell projection in the Galactic coordinates and the observed NPS.
 The fitting result is $(R_{\rm in}$, $R_{\rm out})$=(5.0 kpc, 7.5 kpc) and $(X_{\rm cnt}, Z_{\rm cnt})=$(1.5 kpc, 5.0 kpc), and the modeled $D_s(l,b)$ is shown in Figure \ref{fig1}.
 The value of $D_s(l,b)$ depends on the specific direction, but is basically in the range of 6--10 kpc (Figure \ref{fig1}c).
-Here we adopted $D_s(l,b)=8$ kpc as the fiducial value.
-For the LS scenario, if we examine the case where the center is 100 pc from the Sun, the projected thickness of the shell can be obtained by $D^{\rm LS}_s=D_s \cdot (100 {\rm pc}/9.4 {\rm kpc})=0.011 D_s=0.88$ kpc with the help of similar-geometry.
-Thus, the values of the projected thickness under the two physical scenarios differ by two orders of magnitude, which will have a significant impact on the parameters of CRe required to fit the observations.
+We adopted $D_s(l,b)=8$ kpc as the fiducial value.
+For the LS scenario, when the center is 100 pc from the Sun, the projected thickness of the shell can be obtained by $D^{\rm LS}_s=D_s \cdot (100 {\rm pc}/9.4 {\rm kpc})=0.011 D_s=0.088$ kpc with the help of similar geometry.
+Thus, the values of the projected thickness under the two physical scenarios differ by two orders of magnitude, which has a significant impact on the parameters of the CRes that are required to fit the observations.

-\subsection{Gamma-Ray NPS}
+\subsection{Gamma-ray NPS}